-Connectivity is all important when it comes to tourism and this session will look at various modes of transport and how they work together in a European context.
+Connectivity is all important when it comes to tourism, long-haul and intra-European.
+This session will look at various modes of transport and how they work together.
 We will be looking at the latest statistics that tell us much about who is travelling where and when.

-The event runs from 11am to 5pm and includes lunch and coffee breaks and is followed by a networking drinks reception.
+The event runs from 11am to 5pm and includes lunch and coffee breaks and will be followed by a networking drinks reception.